Morschen: Local Archives

 In the former Schröder House, part of the Haydau domain, rooms have been created to house the local archive, as well as exhibition and meeting rooms.
 The archive is open to the public by appointment.
 The exhibition is dedicated to the Rührfix as an important contemporary historical product for Morschen.

 Community and school library

 The library is open to the public three days a week.
 It is located in the building of the Georg-August-Zinn-School.

 Neumorschen

 Dorfaue Neumorschen

 Along the historically significant Marktstraße are mainly gabled half-timbered houses from the 17th and 18th centuries, with the historic Ratskeller from the 17th century with its ridge turret standing out in particular.
 Another striking half-timbered house from the late 18th century is the Horn Inn, where both the local heritage society (1908) and the shooting club (1928) were founded.
-It has been empty for years after the death of the last operator J. Priller in 2010, following several changes of ownership.
+It has been sat empty for years after the death of the last operator J. Priller in 2010, following several changes of ownership.

 An open water channel runs along the Marktstraße.
 In 2012, the 20th century pavilion standing in the middle of the street was restored.